Fluid Dynamics#

 for i in range(len(outputs)):

-Download the test files here, or download from the website and upload & unzip them to wherever this notebook file is
+Download the test files here, or download them from the website and upload & unzip them to wherever this notebook file is.

 !wget https://courses.physics.illinois.edu/phys246/fa2020/code/TestFiles.zip && unzip TestFiles.zip